Krivoss/ipp_proj/README.md

   * Optional parametrs:
     - --directory=path
         + Tests will be searched in given directory
+        + default is current directory
     - --recursive
         + Tests will also be searched recursivly in given directory
     - --parse-script=file
         + File with script for analysis of source code in IPPcode22
+        + default is parse.php in current directory
     - --int-script=file
         + File with XML interpret script
+        + default is interpret.py in current directory
     - --parse-only
         + Only parser will be tested
     - --int-only
         + Only interpret will be tested
     - --jexampath=path
         + Path to jaxamxml.jar file
+        + default is /pub/courses/ipp/jexamxml/
     - --noclean
         + Auxilliary files will not be deleted during testing
+  * if neither of --int-only and --parse-only is selected the script will test both of them
+    - Meaning it will take the output of parse.php as source for interpret.py
 - result of testing is on the standard output in html format